Concibar/world-wide-wishlist/README.md

 # 1: DONE implement a button that can be clicked and performs an action
 - How do I get a button as a chrome extension that will open a thing and close said thing?

+# 2:
+- Get the title of the current tab and display it in the popup.html